tymyrddin/purple/source/docs/foundations/index.rst

   :alt: A library with floor-to-ceiling shelves.
 Several people are at tables with books and notebooks open.
 Nobody is teaching.
 One person makes notes in the margin of a page.
 Another has drawn a diagram connecting several open books.
 The room is quiet and purposeful.

 The ways security programmes fail tend to rhyme, and few of them are technical.
 A finding lands as blame, so the report gets softened.
-The person with authority to change the system is not in the room.
-The threat model describes the network as it was assumed to be eighteen months ago, and the same class of incident arrives on a quarterly cycle.
+No one in the room has the authority to act on it.
+A threat model describes the network as it was assumed to be eighteen months ago, and the same class of incident arrives on a quarterly cycle.
 None of that is a tooling gap.

 Gerald Weinberg spent decades watching software teams work under pressure.
 Virginia Satir spent hers on how people